We Analyzed the Future Direction of Apartment Income REIT Corp. (AIRC), Here is What We Found

 AIRC’s Market Performance

-AIRC stocks went up by 4.19% for the week, with a monthly drop of -0.12% and a quarterly performance of 16.81%.
-The volatility ratio for the week stands at 2.03% while the volatility levels for the past 30 days are set at 2.01% for Apartment Income REIT Corp..
-The simple moving average for the period of the last 20 days is 2.59% for AIRC stocks with a simple moving average of 15.13% for the last 200 days.
+AIRC stocks went up by 2.20% for the week, with a monthly jump of 1.48% and a quarterly performance of 18.21%.
+The volatility ratio for the week stands at 2.00% while the volatility levels for the past 30 days are set at 2.12% for Apartment Income REIT Corp..
+The simple moving average for the period of the last 20 days is 4.02% for AIRC stocks with a simple moving average of 16.33% for the last 200 days.

 Analysts’ Opinion of AIRC